MiBearX/MovieDBWebsite/README.md

 Prepared Statements used in every servlet that connects to MySQL.

-Optimized with Batch inserts and hashmaps.
+Optimized parser with Batch inserts and hashmaps.